 During the active move process, data is copied from replicas instead of the master server.
 This helps ensure minimal production traffic impact.

 SwitchWrites phase of the MoveTables operation, Vitess may be briefly unavailable.
-This unavailability is usually a few seconds, but will be higher in the event that your system has a high replication delay.
+This unavailability is usually a few seconds, but will be higher in the event that your system has a high replication delay from master to replica(s).

 Related Vitess Documentation